 Students may change their registration in courses during the first week of each semester only.
 An instructor is not obligated to accept a student into a class after the first full week of classes has passed.
-In order to make such a change, students obtain a change of course form (add/drop form) from the Office of the Dean or Registrar and write the course number being deleted and the number of the course being added, before returning the form to the Registrar's Office or make the changes online through WebAdvisor.
-It is the students' responsibility to keep their registration records accurate and up to date through the submission of course change (add/drop) forms.
-Alternately, students may submit changes by letter or by FAX.
+In order to make such a change, students obtain a Course Change form (add/drop form) from the Registrar or Deans' Offices and write the course number being deleted and the number of the course being added, before returning the form to the Registrar's Office or make the changes online through WebAdvisor.
+It is the students' responsibility to keep their registration records accurate and up to date through the submission of Course Change (add/drop) forms.
+Alternately, students may submit changes by letter, FAX or email.
 Only changes made in writing or on WebAdvisor will be recorded.
 Distance Learning students must complete Distance Learning procedures or inform the Registrar's Office in writing.
 The effective change date is the date the form is received and date stamped in the Registrar's Office.